Bridge Engineering – Types of Bridges

 Train Bridges

-First train bridges started being constructed during the early years of European Industrial Revolution as means of enabling faster shipment of freight between ore mines and ironworks factories.
-With the appearance of safe passenger locomotives and cars, the rapid expansion of railway networks all around Europe, US and Asia brought the need for building thousands of railway bridges of various sizes and spans.
+The first train bridges were built during the early years of the European Industrial Revolution.
+They helped move freight faster between ore mines and ironworks factories.
+As passenger locomotives became safer and more reliable, railway networks expanded rapidly across Europe, the United States, and Asia.
+This growth created the need for thousands of railway bridges in many different sizes and span lengths.

 Pipeline Bridges